Last revised: November 14, 2022.

 Click here for 6 Bhutanese Dzongs – Fortresses, Architecture & Significance for a basic web page overview of the Bhutanese dzong, complete with good images of some of the major ones.
 [If the link is dead, you can access a pdf file of the article here.]

 A much more in-depth and well-written piece of research is Fortress Monasteries of the Himalayas by Peter Harrison.
 A downloadable Kindle copy from Amazon is available.
-The front cover has an illustration of the ultimate dzong of all, the Potala in Lhasa, Tibet.
+The front cover illustrates the ultimate dzong of all, the Potala in Lhasa, Tibet.

 Villagers And Trekking Staff At Work And Play: